 Mamastrovirus full-genome evolutionary history

 The full-genome maximum likelihood tree resolves two distinct clades, with a single Porcine astrovirus grouping with the Avastrovirus outgroup.
-No order demonstrates monophyly, with high support in most cases.
+No host order demonstrates monophyly, with high support in most cases.
 Bat astroviruses are a paraphyletic group basal to the clade containing astroviruses from Artiodactylia, Carnivora, and Primates (in this case, humans).
 Our novel astrovirus groups most closely with a sample from a Cameroonian Eidolon helvum and fall out more recently derived than the insectivorous bat astroviruses.

 Bayesian time-tree

-The Bayesian time-tree agreed with topology from the maximum likelihood tree, except reorders the basal group to instead be the clade containing the mouse, Myotis yumaneisis, and Myotis daubentoniid samples.
+The Bayesian time-tree agrees with topology from the maximum likelihood tree, except reorders the basal group to instead be the clade containing the mouse, Myotis yumaneisis, and Myotis daubentoniid samples.
 With high posterior support, it identifies that the clade containing bat astroviruses diverged ~30,000 years ago, that the clade containing our novel sequence and that from E. helvum diverged ~25,000 years ago, and that our sequence diverged from E. helvum ~15,000 years ago.